 Marketing Automation helps SMBs use customer data and behavior triggers.
 This can help them plan their future communication.
 With the help of MA, cross-selling and up-selling campaigns could be set up for the existing customers.

-SMBs that used Marketing Automation were able to increase the share of sales that come from the existing customers to 50%.
+SMBs that implemented Marketing Automation tools were able to increase the share of sales that come from the existing customers to 50%.
 However, for other companies, this figure was just 30%.

 So, what keeps you away from this solution.
 Let us see why small businesses do not invest in this tool.